duereg/hugo-site/content/beginners-guide/15-tournament-checklist.md

 ---
 You've read this guide, you've been to a few practices, and now you're ready for your first tournament.
 Congratulations!
 Just make sure you've got the following items.

+Organizing an event?
+Use the [Tournament Scheduler](/utilities/tourney/) to estimate how long games will take and preview schedules.

 ## Indispensable

 Be a good team player and don't show up at a tournament without these.